Introduction

 Configured Insights are displayed.

-- In the row for Revenue Analysis for Sales West, click
+- Scroll down and in the row for Revenue Analysis for Product Sales, click

 (Actions) and select Edit.

-This configuration runs a revenue analysis for Sales West to analyze revenue by product and generates forecast variance and bias insights, prediction insights, and anomaly insights.
+This configuration runs a revenue analysis for product sales to analyze revenue by product and generates forecast variance and bias insights, prediction insights, and anomaly insights.
 Auto Predict is used to predict future performance based on historical data using time series forecasting techniques.

 - Click Next.

+If you want to include a calendar, it would be specified on this page.
 Both historical and future data are defined.
-For historical data, the cube, and number of historical years are specified and the slice of data for both the Actual and Forecast are defined.
+For historical data, the cube, and number of historical years are specified.

-Under Future Data, the cube and slice of data for the future data, both the forecast provided by planners, and the base prediction, most likely a scenario, are defined.
+For future data, the cube and the future periods are specified.
 Future Periods specifies what periods are included in the analysis for future data.
 Prediction results are stored in this location when you select Auto Predict.

 - Click Next.